-You might remember disturbing pictures from the center of Kiev few years ago when the revolution took over the streets and the president Viktor Yanukovych resigned.
+You might remember disturbing pictures from the center of Kiev a few years ago when the revolution took over the streets and the president Viktor Yanukovych resigned.
 You can still see remnants of these tragic events on the streets of Kiev, especially around Maidan Nezalezhnosti area where the pictures of those who lost their lives are displayed.

 But Kiev has much, much longer history!
-In fact this is one of the oldest and most important cities in Eastern Europe that had a huge impact on the area.
-It was founded at the beginning of the 5th century and over four centuries later it became the center of Kievan Rus – the federation of East Slavic tribes that is considered the cultural ancestor of modern Russia, Belarus and Ukraine.
+In fact, this is one of the oldest and most important cities in Eastern Europe that had a huge impact on the area.
+It was founded at the beginning of the 5th century and over four centuries later it became the center of Kievan Rus – the Federation of East Slavic tribes that is considered the cultural ancestor of modern Russia, Belarus and Ukraine.

 From the year 1363 on Kiev was part of Grand Duchy of Lithuania, Polish-Lithuanian Commonwealth, Cossack Hetmanate, Russian Empire, Ukrainian People’s Republic, Soviet Union and finally, in 1991 it became the capital of the independent state.
-Over the centuries it always played the important role and you can see the remnants of the great times all over the city.
+Over the centuries it always played an important role and you can see the remnants of the great times all over the city.
 It’s fascinating to track down the history when you visit Kiev!